-Dr. Shuichiro Kudo is walking home one night when he saves a super-deformed angel named Kohaku caught in a tree by a crow.
-In return for its rescue, the angel offers to grant one wish.
+Dr. Shuichiro Kudo is walking home one night when he saves a small, winged child named Kohaku from a crow.
+In return for its rescue, the "child" reveals itself to be an angel, and offers to grant him one wish.
 However, what does a man who has everything wish for?
-Thus, Kohaku decides to stay with Kudo until he decides on a wish, as well as complete its original mission of find the missing Angel Master of wind, Hisui.A four volume manga by CLAMP, it was animated in a short music video as well as recorded as a drama cd.If you were looking for the tropes involving wishes, see Make a Wish and Be Careful What You Wish For.
+Thus, Kohaku decides to stay with Shuichiro until he decides on a wish, as well as complete its original mission of find the missing Angel Master of Wind, Hisui.A four volume manga by CLAMP, it was animated in a short music video as well as recorded as a drama cd.If you were looking for the tropes involving wishes, see Make a Wish and Be Careful What You Wish For.

 Calling The Angel Master Out: When Shuichiro and Kohaku finally find Hisui in the first volume, Shuichiro demands Hisui give Kohaku a proper explanation as to why she disappeared and why she refuses to return to heaven, saying that after all the trouble Kohaku went through, Hisui owes her student at least that much.
 Hisui complies.